CraftMatic/Powershell-Scripts/README.md

 **VM OS Version tool**
 This tool pulls all vms from a subscription and puts their Computername, OS Name, OS Version and source subscription into a CSV file.
 This allows for easier data integration for automation books or import into power BI.

+**JSON to CSV Conversion tool (Data format version)** This tool is also a JSON to CSV conversion tool.
+This tool however is suited for data formatted json instead of table formatted.